Grow Creator Field Notes

 - A standing cold open.
 First 30 seconds should preview the single most controversial or counterintuitive claim from the episode.
 Not a guest intro — the claim.
 Channels that lead with credentials lose 25-40% of viewers in the first minute.

 Guest releases matter too.
-A standard recording release that grants you Shorts and Reels distribution rights forever is the difference between a guest episode that produces 8 clips over 12 months and one that produces 30.
+A standard recording release that grants you Reels and Shorts distribution rights forever is the difference between a guest episode that produces 8 clips over 12 months and one that produces 30.

 How do you book guests with no audience yet?